• Skip to primary navigation

 Salad dressings and vinaigrettes are the perfect way to add lots of fresh flavour to your salad, and are so easy to make!
 This pumpkin seed dressing (or pepita dressing if you're in the US!) is made without citrus or any processed ingredients.
 So healthy, creamy and a bit of a twist on regular dressings I think!

 As summer heads our way (never too soon for me!), perhaps you may also like to see some other options to go with salads for outdoor BBQs and cookouts, picnics or just a healthy lunch.
-There's my blueberry pomegranate vinaigrette, which is full of fruity flavour and my tahini dressing is creamy and delicious!
+There's my blueberry pomegranate vinaigrette and my blackberry vinaigrette, which are full of fruity flavour and my tahini dressing is creamy and delicious!

 Jump to: